 Please remember that program changes after final registration are rarely granted.
 This is because classes are formed and staff is assigned based on the number of students registered.
 Courses will not be offered if insufficient numbers of students enroll in a particular course.

-South has three academic programs: All Nations, Liberal Arts and Open.
-All programs provide core programming and preparation for college and opportunities beyond high school.
+Our three academic programs all provide core programming and preparation for college and opportunities beyond high school.

 Designed for American Indian students, All Nations incorporates resources from the American Indian community to help students graduate in four years and prepare them for a post-secondary education.
 The program assists students to gain a clear vision of themselves as they develop goals beyond high school.
 Courses include: Ojibwe Language, Native Arts, American History from a Native Perspective, Native American Humanities and Economics/Government from a Native Perspective.